 Marlon Legarde is a musician and visual artist.
 He is a bassist and songwriter in his bands Visual Past and Rider Waites.
 Marlon designed the Vox Popular Media Arts logo and poster for the 2021 festival.

-Since graduating from the Music Industry Arts program at Algonquin College in 2017, I have composed the score for 3 half hour documentaries, and 10+ short films in a variety of musical styles.
+A graduate from the Music Industry Arts program at Algonquin College in 2017, I have composed the score for 3 half hour documentaries, and 10+ short films in a variety of musical styles.
 I have produced 5 studio albums, 3 EPs, and 2 singles with various artists.
 My album I.R.
 Idiot – Spore charted across Canada for 5 months in 2019.
 As a performing artist I have toured across central and eastern Canada with acts as a guitarist, bassist, and singer.

 My latest accomplishment was being the editor and composer of Toxic Time Bomb, a half hour documentary about water contamination in Elmira, ON.